 People come to me with a range of difficulties, including anxiety, depression, relationship and family issues, and addictions.
 I take a particular interest in people affected by Bipolar Disorder.
 This could be sufferers, their carers, partners or families.
 I co-facilitate the Oxford support group of Bipolar UK.

 I also offer supervision for counsellors, psychotherapists, or anyone working in the helping professions.
 I am working towards inclusion on the UKCP's Professional Register for Supervisors.

 Training, qualifications & experience

-As well as practising as a psychotherapist, I have worked in a variety of organisations.
-I am very aware of the stress that many of us face in our relationships, in our work, and through unemployment.
+of large organisations, including the BBC and the University of Oxford.
+I am very aware of the stresses that many of us face in our relationships, in our work, and through unemployment.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.